maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * A new MCQ input type with a "none of these" option which uses Javascript to degrade to an algebraic input: https://community.articulate.com/articles/how-to-use-an-other-please-specify-answer-option
 * Add an option for "no functions" which will always insert stars and transform "x(" -> "x*(" even when x occurs as both a function and a variable.
 * Make the syntax hint CAS text, to depend on the question variables.
+* Make the extra options CAS text as well.

 ### Improve the editing form ###